ardeora-cmu/lab7-rest-programming/README.md

 ## Task 0 is the checkpoint

-The first task in this lab is to get the following code running in IntelliJ.
+In Task 0, you will get the following code running in IntelliJ.
 Create a standard Java project named WebServiceDesignStyles3ClientSideProject.
 Within that project, use the client side code provided here: